Lanzarote, Canary Islands

 From an early age, Manrique fought for his ecological awareness of the landscape, for the preservation of his island and the Canaries.
 Despite the inexorable growth of local tourism, at least in Lanzarote, several of their requests to the authorities and the population continue to be met.

-are rare the outdoors advertisements and fences infesting roadsides, tall buildings prove to be non-existent and residents captivated by Manrique's philosophy add harmonious pastel shades to the traditionally white walls of the houses. instead of the outdoors advertising, many roundabouts have been embellished with intriguing wind-powered devices.
+are rare the outdoors advertising and fences infest the roadsides, tall buildings prove non-existent and residents captivated by Manrique's philosophy add harmonious pastel tones to the traditionally white walls of the houses.

 Windmill, César Manrique Foundation, Lanzarote, Canary Islands, Spain